Upcoming Election Dates & Registration Deadlines

 Time Off To Vote

-Employers must grant employees up to three hours paid leave to vote, unless polls are open three consecutive hours before or after regular working shift.
-If the employe lives equal to or less than 2 miles away from their polling place, they are granted 1 hour of civil leave.
-Greater than 2 and eqaul to or less than 10 miles grants the employee 2 hours.
+Employers must grant employees up to three hours paid leave to vote, unless polls are open three hours before or after regular working shift.
+If you live equal to or less than 2 miles away from your polling place, you are granted 1 hour of civil leave.
+Greater than 2 and equal to or less than 10 miles grants the employee 2 hours.
 Greater than 10 miles grants the employee 3 hours.
 The time off should be paid.